 It may not be pleasant to think about, but one way of looking at this question is to consider how much force our bones can take, or how strong the impact has to be to break a bone.
 On average, it takes about 4,000 newtons to break a typical human femur, which is the toughest bone in the body.
 That being said, there are other factors to consider too, such as the angle the “blow”comes from as well as how healthy a person and their bones are.

-How to Reduce the Amount of Impact
+How to Reduce the Impact Severity

 One way to reduce impact force is to lengthen how long the collision is.
 Extending the time of a collision means adding more deceleration time.
 This, in turn, means that the impact force’s effect on an object is minimized.
+For the mathematically inclined, the above is evident by examining the impact force calculation formula.
+Since time is in the denominator, increasing it decreases the calculated force on impact.

 To make things a little easier to under, let’s go to back to the car crash example.
 Cars have something called crumple zones or crush zones, which are the areas that can get crumpled or crushed during a collision to keep the people inside of the vehicle safer.
 If you were in a car without a crumple zone, that initial impact is felt sooner and much more of the kinetic energy of that collision would be transferred directly to you.
 On the other hand, if you’re in a car with a crumple zone, that area can take the brunt of the initial impact and lessen how much force you’ll feel.